 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
-A dentist was the identified lead for safeguarding in the practice.
-They had received training in child protection and safeguarding vulnerable adults to level two in May 2015.
-We saw evidence that all staff had completed safeguarding training to level two and had received regular updates.
+The safeguarding policies had been reviewed on 21 September 2016.
+The principal dentist was the identified lead for safeguarding in the practice.
+They had received training in child protection to level two and safeguarding vulnerable adults.
+We saw evidence that all staff had completed training in child protection to level two and safeguarding vulnerable adults training during November and December 2016.